typedb/typedb-docs/0001-typedb/02-dev/02-transactions.md

 toc: false
 ---

-A transaction performs queries (or Concept API calls) on the database.
-TypeDB transactions comply with [ACID](../../06-management/02-acid.md) properties, up to snapshot isolation.
+# Transactions

+All queries to a TypeDB database are performed through transactions.
+TypeDB provides [ACID](03-acid.md) guarantees, up to [snapshot isolation](03-acid.md#isolation), through of schema validation and consistent transactions.

+All transactions to TypeDB must be explicit — deliberately opened and closed.
+TypeDB Studio can manage transactions for you but other clients provide instruments for explicit transaction control.

+There are two types of transactions in TypeDB:

+- Read
+- Write

+TypeDB has lightweight optimistic transactions: it allows a high number of concurrent read and write transactions.

+Transactions in TypeDB have atomic all-or-nothing commits, which makes transactional semantics become easy to reason over.
+If transaction is failed for any reason the changes will not be persisted.

+Successful write transaction commit gets written to write-ahead-log (or WAL file) before TypeDB sends confirmation of successful transaction (see [Durability guarantees](03-acid.md#durability)).

+Unsuccessful write transaction gets closed without persisting any changes.

-Transactions automatically close after a configured timeout (default 5 minutes).
+Transactions automatically close after a set timeout period (default value is 5 minutes, but it can be changed with [client](04-clients.md) options).
 This is to encourage shorter-lived transactions, prevent memory leaks caused by forgotten unclosed client-side transactions, and kill potentially unresponsive transactions.

 ## Best Practices